CleanroomMC/Website/docs/groovy-script/mods/botania/entry.md

     mods.botania.entry.setKnowledgeType(String, String)
     ```

-## Adding Entries

-- Adds a new Lexica Botania entry to the given Category in the format `name`, `category`:
+- Sets the Knowledge type of the given entry in the format `entry`, `type`:

     ```groovy:no-line-numbers
-    mods.botania.entry.add(String, LexiconCategory)
+    mods.botania.entry.setKnowledgeType(String, KnowledgeType)
     ```

+## Adding Entries

 - Adds a new Lexica Botania entry to the given Category in the format `name`, `category`: